cheginit/dotfiles/README.md

 It's noted that vim is compiled from source with python and clipboard enabled.
 The rc files are prepared based on [Vim Bootstrap](https://vim-bootstrap.com).

+Also, [firefox gnome theme](https://github.com/rafaelmardojai/firefox-gnome-theme) can be used for a more unified and polished look.

 After successful execution of the script run the following commands to set `zsh` as the default shell:
 ```bash
 sudo passwd root